malach-it/developers.boruta/docs/implicit-grant.md

 ## How to integrate this flow

+### Prerequisites

+* You will need to have a **created backend**

+To create new elements in boruta, use the top right button "create".

+> Learn more on how to create and configure a backend on [this page](provider-configuration/configure-backends)

+* You will also need to have an **identity provider**

+To do so, click the top right button "create" while being in the Identity provider section.
+Pick a name and choose in the list on of the backend you previously created, then click on "create".

+> Learn more on how to create and configure an identity provider on [this page](provider-configuration/configure-identity-providers).

+* Finaly, you will need to have a **client**

+To do so, click the top right button "create" while being in the client section.
+Pick a name and choose in the list on of the backend you previously created, then click on "create".

+> Learn more on how to create and configure an client on [this page](provider-configuration/configure-clients).

+---

+### Implicit flow

-### Step A: user authorization request
+#### Step A: user authorization request

-**Description**

 The client initiates the flow by redirecting the user's browser to the authorization server, requesting access to the resource owner's resources.
 This step involves preparing a URL to the authorization endpoint with specific query parameters.

 **Configuration**

 * **Authorization Endpoint URL**: Determine the authorization server's endpoint URL where the authorization request will be sent.

 * **Client ID**: Include the client's identifier issued by the authorization server when it was registered.

 * **Redirect URI**: Specify the URI to which the authorization server will send the user-agent back once access is granted or denied.